nvp85/dicts_aggregator/README.md

 # dicts_aggregator

-It's a web application that provides a unified interface to lookup words in several different online dictionaries using their APIs.
-Currently it's oxford and yandex dictionaries.
+It's a web application that provides a unified interface for word lookup across multiple online dictionaries, using their APIs.
+Currently, it supports Oxford and Yandex dictionaries.
+Crafted with Django and powered by PostgreSQL for my own use as a language learning tool.

 ## Techmologies
 Python 3.7+